dxw/whippet-server/readme.md

 You can check by running php -v.
 It should be 5.4.x.
 At some point, we will figure out a more elegant solution.

+For Windows, I think you might be out of luck.
+If you manage to get it working, we'd love to know what you did.

 For other operating systems, please consult Google, or download and install from PHP.net: http://php.net/downloads.php

 You might also want to symlink Whippet to something in your path: